wartman/modus/readme.md

 export {foo};
 ```

 Because this is all done with AJAX, it isn't suitable for live projects.
+Ideally,
+it should be thought of as a compiler that can also load things into the browser
+as a handy development helper.

 Please wait until the build functionality is ready before trying
 to use Modus.